rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/access-model.rst

 - Map and unmap using clEnqueueMapBuffer and clEnqueueUnmapMemObject in C.

 The read and write API's imply a movement of data to and from OpenCL buffers.
-This typically means a movement of data from linux system memory to CMEM memory where an OpenCL buffer typically resides.
+This typically means a movement of data from Linux system memory to CMEM memory where an OpenCL buffer typically resides.

 The map/unmap API's map the underlying memory store of a buffer into the host